Greenlight Networks Easements

 Easements required/needed depends district specific.
 This is determined by the Pre-Construction Team and Engineering.
 Information about specific households that we need an easement is to NEVER be provided to any customer.
 A home owner will be contacted directly from our Pre-Construction Team.

 Providing us with an easement is done through the Pre-Construction Team on an individual basis.
-If a customer would like to express their willingness to give us an easement, in the event one is needed, they can do so by submitting this form.
+If a customer would like to express their willingness to give us an easement, in the event one is needed, you can reach us at firstname.lastname@example.org.

 Greenlight will need to bury conduit on the property.
 The conduit is buried at a depth ranging from 12″ to 36″ depending on the nature of the property and installation method.
 To minimize disruption to the property this is typically accomplished by digging pits (approx. 2 square feet) and forcing the conduit underground along the path.
 The pits are back filled, graded and reseeded to return property to its original state.
 Simplified, we drill the path underground rather than dig (trench) the path in order to minimize disruption to the property.